debojjalb/SampleCodes/README.md

 - Does not work with negative edge weights

-## LKH3 to solve TSP, Stainer TSP, TSPTW
+## LKH3 to solve TSP, Steiner TSP, TSPTW

 - Download LKH3 from here: http://webhotel4.ruc.dk/~keld/research/LKH-3/
 - Install on a Unix/Linux machine execute the following commands: